girls-incode/tdd-mocha-chai-js-strings/readme.md

-# TDD with Mocha 8, Chai 4 and Babel 7 for JavaScript Strings
+# Setup Mocha 8, Chai 4 and Babel 7 for JavaScript TDD

+Let's see how to setup Mocha 8, Chai 4 and Babel 7 to test a ES6 string problem.

-Given some strings of different lengths, if the number of vowels are more than 30% of the string length then insert 'summer' for each continuous set (group) of vowels.
+> Given some strings of different lengths, if the number of vowels are more than 30% of the string length then insert 'summer' for each continuous set (group) of vowels.

 Examples: